 The development board supports four independent banks of DDR4 SDRAM SO-DIMM.
 Each DDR4 SODIMM socket is wired to support a maximum capacity of 16GB (Dual rank) with ECC.
-Using differential DQS signaling for the DDR4 SDRAM interfaces, it is capable of running at up to 1333MHz(for AGFB014R24A2E2V FPGA device) or 1600MHz(for AGFB014R24B1E1V FPGA device) memory clock for a maximum theoretical bandwidth up to 204.8Gbps (AGFB014R24B1E1V FPGA device).
-The memory clock of each DDR4 SO-DIMM SDRAM can be up to 1600 MHz (If plug single rank DDR4 SO-DIMM and use AGFB014R24B1E1V FPGA device).
-Figure 2-16 shows the connections between the DDR4 SDRAM SO-DIMMs and Agilex FPGA..
+Using differential DQS signaling for the DDR4 SDRAM interfaces, it is capable of running at up to 1333MHz memory clock for a maximum theoretical bandwidth up to 153.6Gbps.
+The memory clock of each DDR4 SO-DIMM SDRAM can be up to 1333MHz (If plug single rank DDR4 SO-DIMM).
+Figure 2-15 shows the connections between the DDR4 SDRAM SO-DIMMs and Agilex FPGA.

-Figure 2-16 Connection between the DDR4 and Agilex FPGA
+Figure 2-15 Connection between the DDR4 and Agilex FPGA